 Jeanne E. Harrison is the founder and producing artistic director of Traveling Players Ensemble, Inc. She holds an MFA in directing from Catholic University, an MA in Theatre and Drama from the University of Wisconsin-Madison, and a BA in English from Macalaster College.
-She has taught theatre for The Folger Shakespeare Library, John Moores University (England), University of Maryland-Baltimore County and Catholic University.
+She has taught theatre for The Folger Shakespeare Library, John Moores University (England), University of Maryland-Baltimore County, Catholic University and The Chapin School.
 She was a visiting artist at Loyola University in Baltimore.

 Ms. Harrison received the 2016 Strauss Award from the ArtsFairfax for integrating classical and physical theatre.
 For 2015-16, she was selected as one of three Artists in Residence by the ArtsFairfax to develop cross-curricular arts curriculum for a residency program in a Title 1 public middle school.